mahdihaghverdi/simplerestblog/README.md

 ### 4. Run the application

-After setting all the required and optional environment variables in `.env.example` file, copy it to `.env` file so that it's usable both by Docker and _Shortify_ app.

-Run the following commands to start up the services:

-#### Manually

 An up & running [PostgreSQL] and [Redis] instance are required.

 ```bash
 python -m src
 ```

-If the `SHORTIFY_DEBUG` environment variable is set to `True`, the application will be run in debug mode and will be reloaded automatically on code changes.
+If the `SRB_DEBUG` environment variable is set to `True`, the application will be run in debug mode and will be reloaded automatically on code changes.

 Now your application is available at `http://localhost:8000/`.